History of MS Stockholm (1946) in Timeline

 May 2016: Subchartered to Rivages du Monde

-June 2016: CMV announces Astoria to leave fleet
+June 2016: Departure from CMV fleet announced

 In June 2016, CMV announced that Astoria would be leaving the CMV fleet after her final cruise on April 27, 2017, from London Tilbury.

-2018: Scheduled departure from CMV fleet
+2018: Planned departure from CMV fleet

-January 2020: Winter Cruising Ends Due to Delays
+January 2020: Winter cruising ends due to delays

-September 2020: Stockholm's bow and anchors discovered
+September 2020: Bow and anchors discovered

-December 2020: Astoria Towed to Rotterdam
+December 2020: Astoria towed to Rotterdam

 In December 2020, Astoria was towed to Rotterdam and laid up.